-The estimated grades were coupled with the partial percentages of the mineral domains and the outsidedomain volumes to enable the calculation of weight-averaged gold and silver grades for each block.
+The estimation passes were performed independently for each of the mineral domains, so that only composites coded to a particular domain were used to estimate grade into blocks coded by that domain.
+The estimated grades were coupled with the partial percentages of the mineral domains and the outside-domain volumes to enable the calculation of weight-averaged gold and silver grades for each block.
 The final resource grades, and their associated resource tonnages, are therefore fully block-diluted using this methodology.